Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsedataphonenumberstype.md

 # ListLeadsResponseDataPhoneNumbersType

-The classification of the phone number, such as 'mobile', 'home', or 'work'.
-This optional field helps in identifying the context in which the phone number is used and is returned as a string.
+The type of phone number, such as 'mobile', 'home', or 'work', represented as a string.
+This categorization helps in understanding the context of the phone number usage and prioritizing communication methods.

 ## Example Usage